giantswarm/docs/src/content/reference/cluster-definition/_index.md

 - `node_spec`: Worker node specification details.
   - `aws`: AWS specific details
     - `instance_distribution`: Attributes defining the instance distribution in the node pool being created.
 Added with AWS release v{{% first_aws_spotinstances_version %}}.
-      - `on_demand_base_capacity`: Base capacity of on-demand EC2 instances to use for worker nodes in this pools.
+      - `on_demand_base_capacity`: Base capacity of on-demand EC2 instances to use for worker nodes in this pool.
 When this is larger than 0, this value defines a number of worker nodes that will be created using on-demand EC2 instances, regardless of the value configured as `on_demand_percentage_above_base_capacity`.
       - `on_demand_percentage_above_base_capacity`: Percentage of on-demand EC2 instances to use for worker nodes, instead of spot instances, for instances exceeding `on_demand_base_capacity`.
 For example, to have half of the worker nodes use spot instances and half use on-demand, set this value to 50.
     - `instance_type`: EC2 instance type to use for all worker nodes in this pool.
     - `use_alike_instance_types`: Boolean defining whether similar instance types can be used.
 See [our node pools documentation](/basics/nodepools/#similar-instance-types) for details.